 Salads got a bad rap when they first became mainstream in western countries, starting around 1970.
 It was just lettuce, cucumber and, if you were lucky, some tomato with salad cream – not exactly inspiring.
+Want to know how to make low calories salads that actually taste good?

 But things have come a long way since then.
 With the rise of the internet, it became much easier for cooking geniuses around the world to share their ideas.
 And now we have an abundance of delicious salad recipes out there helping people reach their weight loss goals.